 I linked to an alternative tour above, which is slightly more expensive, but it does include optional upgrades.
 Depending on your budget and bucket list, this might be a better option.
 You can also choose between visiting the South or West Rims of the Grand Canyon.
 When I did my research, I noticed the West Rim tours were slightly more expensive.
 But it’s also where the impressive Skywalk is, which might be worth the extra cost for you.
 Here’s the cheapest West Rim tour I could find.

-Okay, now we are onto bullet points, because there are so many tour options and alternatives in Las Vegas!
+Okay, now we are onto bullet points, because there are so many tour options and alternatives in Las Vegas.
 As you probably know, Vegas is surrounded by an unique landscape, which you can explore on other tours as well.
 These are great alternatives if you have limited time, have already seen Grand Canyon’s South Rim, etc.

 • Red Rock Canyon Tour has a four and six-hour option, so this is the tour for visitors with time constraints.